2i2c-org/infrastructure/docs/howto/update-env.md

 The default user environment is specified in its own GitHub repository, located at <https://github.com/2i2c-org/2i2c-hubs-image>.

-The image is built and pushed using [jupyterhub/repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to the [pilot-hubs-image quay.io](https://quay.io/repository/2i2c/pilot-hubs-image) registry.
+The image is built and pushed using [jupyterhub/repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to the [2i2c-hubs-image repository](https://quay.io/repository/2i2c/2i2c-hubs-image) on quay.io.

 To update this environment: